 localhost:7465 should open automatically).
 Simply leave the terminal window open until you are done using Taguette, after which you can close that terminal window to stop Taguette.

 Installation using pip

-Once you've installed Python, you can install Taguette with its dependencies from the command line with the following:
+Once you've installed Python, you can create a Python 3 virtual environment and install Taguette with its dependencies from the command line with the following:

 After which you can simply run

-taguette in the terminal to get it going.
+taguette.virtualenv/bin/taguette in the terminal to get it going.
 You'll see the command line will still be running.
 This is ok!
-Don't worry about the terminal, but do leave it running.
+Don't worry about the terminal, but do leave it open.
 A browser window should appear, pointing you to